Wałbrzych, Poland: What to pack, what to wear, and when to go [2023]

 • Plug adapter

-A plug adapter that supports outlet types C and E. Make sure to find the necessary kind.
-The majority of adapters available online are simply plugs and require your electronics to convert the voltage themselves.
-If your electronics can't do that they could burn up.
-This one is sufficent for most places.
+A plug adapter that supports outlet types C and E. Ensure that you get the correct kind.
+The majority of adapters currently being sold are just plugs and require your electronics to convert the voltage themselves.
+If your devices can't do that they could get destroyed.
+This one should be appropriate for most locations.

-If you go to Old Mine, you'll probably do a lot of walking.
+If you go to Old Mine, you will do a lot of walking.
 These are a must:

 What to do in Wałbrzych, Poland